 Essa Kazim

 On 13 February 2026 Sultan Ahmed bin Sulayem resigned as DP World Group Chairman and Group CEO; Kazim was named Chairman and Yuvraj Narayan, the company's former Chief Financial Officer, was named Group CEO 1.
 According to contemporaneous reporting cited in the linked Sultan bin Sulayem dossier, the resignation followed the U.S. Department of Justice Epstein file release of February 2026, in which Representative Thomas Massie identified bin Sulayem on 9 February 2026 as a recipient of Jeffrey Epstein's 24 April 2009 email referencing a "torture video" 23.
 Records in the release additionally indicate that Epstein acted as an intermediary in 2009 to help bin Sulayem lobby the U.K. government via Peter Mandelson regarding the GBP 1.8 billion London Gateway port project 2.
 Canadian pension manager La Caisse paused a stated five-billion-plus deployment alongside DP World contemporaneously with the resignation 2.

-Cross-reference of Round 6 investigation findings characterizes the succession as the first observed visible loss for the Sheikh Tahnoon-aligned UAE corporate cluster on Epstein-related exposure, alongside the November 2025 OpenAI board resignation of Lawrence Summers on the US side 4.
+The succession reads as the first visible setback for the Sheikh Tahnoon-aligned UAE corporate cluster arising from Epstein-related exposure, an assessment that places it alongside the November 2025 OpenAI board resignation of Lawrence Summers, according to cross-referenced analysis of the broader case 4.
 Kazim is not named in the released DOJ Epstein correspondence 25.

+Essa Kazim